4-Methyl-α-methyltryptamine: Use and effects

 4-Me-αMT is active at a dose of 20 to 60 mg orally in humans, though described as being an antidepressant rather than a hallucinogen.
 It was found to be effective as an antidepressant in preliminary clinical studies.
 Alexander Shulgin has said that 4-Me-αMT produced some feelings of unreality at 20 mg, as well as skin flushing, muscle tightness, and mydriasis.
 However, he has said that it could not be called a hallucinogen at assessed doses and has listed the hallucinogenic dose as being greater than 60 mg.

 Pharmacology

 Pharmacodynamics

 4-Me-αMT partially reverses reserpine-induced behavioral depression in rodents (by up to 60%), but does not produce hyperlocomotion.
 This was the case at a dose of 50 mg/kg, whereas αMT produced clear hyperlocomotion and near-fully reversed reserpine-induced hypoactivity (by 95%) at a dose of 15 mg/kg.
 Hence, 4-Me-αMT shows reduced antidepressant- and psychostimulant-like potency compared to αMT.
 It is also less active than αET.
 The drug is said to have very weak monoamine oxidase inhibition.

 Chemistry

 Analogues

-Analogues of 4-methyl-AMT include α-methyltryptamine (AMT), 4-methyl-AET, 4-HO-AMT, 4-HO-AET, and RS134-49 (4-methyl-THPI), among others.
+Analogues of 4-methyl-AMT include α-methyltryptamine (AMT), 4-methyl-AET, 4-methyl-DMT, 4-HO-AMT, 4-HO-AET, and RS134-49 (4-methyl-THPI), among others.